Southwest

 The trail gradually ascends towards the summit, becoming steeper and rockier as you approach the overlook.
 The final section of the trail involves scrambling up boulders, making it a moderately challenging endeavor.
 Wear sturdy hiking boots!

 Once at the top, take in the sweeping views of the Superstition Wilderness, Canyon Lake, and the surrounding mountains.
-Pro tip: You can turn around at any time and don’t need to do the full 10 miles.

-As a matter of fact, you can do a 5-mile round trip hike is you just go to Boulder Canyon Viewpoint!
+Pro Tip: Do a 5-mile round trip hike is you just go to Boulder Canyon Viewpoint!
 This will give you views of the famous Weaver’s Needle and the surrounding Superstitions.

 #6 Hieroglyphic Trail